Altius/soda/README.md

 -f, --annotationFontFamily
 ```

 When used with `-i` or `-d` to add an interval or midpoint annotation, these options may be used to override the default [`rgba()` color](http://www.w3schools.com/cssref/css_colors_legal.asp), typeface point size, and typeface family (where supported by the local installation of ImageMagick), which are parameters used to render the appearance of the annotation components.
-The default color is `rgba(255, 0, 0, 0.333)` and the default point size and font family values are `5` and `Arial`, respectively.
+The default color is `rgba(255, 0, 0, 0.333)` and the default point size and font family values are `5` and `Helvetica-Bold`, respectively.

 ```bash
 -a, --range